 What is your withdrawal rate?

 This is an age-old question.
-One of the most common answers you’ll get is 4% — i.e., the Trinity Study.
+One of the most common answers you’ll get is 4%, which came from the Trinity Study.
 This number comes from a 1998 study conducted by three finance professors from Trinity University.
 The premise of the study is that a portfolio with 50% equities and 50% fixed-income securities should sustain annual withdrawals of 3% to 4%.
 This rate of withdrawal should support a reliable passive income that can last decades.

 Tweaking the 4% rule for your situation will yield better results, though.
 For example, try being conservative in your withdrawals when you can.
 Also, delaying your retirement will allow you to maximize your Social Security benefits.